prog4biol/pfb2023/problemsets/biopython_problemset.md

 source ~/.zshrc
 conda install biopython`
 ```
-> **If** you are on your own computer and not using one of the course machines you will have to download anaconda
+> **If** you are on your own computer and not using one of the course machines you will have to download miniconda
 > ```
-> wget command: "wget https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh -O ~/miniconda.sh"
+> wget https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh -O ~/miniconda.sh
 > ```

 ## FASTA Parser